 With feeds often populated by things better left as internal monologue, Twitter certainly isn't everyone's cup of tea and has earned itself a reputation as the social network which favours the opinionated extrovert.

-If the idea of crafting your own tweet triggers your inner tortoise, don't panic!
-There's no obligation to populate your feed, just sit back and let the information come to you.
-Once you manage to avoid the relentless stream of banal announcements by unfollowing those that irk you, it can actually be the ideal place to look for design jobs.
+If the idea of crafting your tweet triggers your inner tortoise, don't panic!
+There's no obligation to populate your feed, sit back and let the information come to you.
+Once you manage to avoid the relentless stream of banal announcements by unfollowing those that irk you, it can be the ideal place to look for design jobs.